erinabila/erinabila/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-⚡ Computer Science student at York University, graduating April 2022
+⚡ Computer Science student at York University, Graduated Fall 2023 🔭 Currently a Software Developer at IBM
 🌱 My past internships were all as a Software Engineer Intern at SurveyMonkey, Scotiabank, and Publicis Sapient
 🤔 My experience involves Front-end, Back-end, and Data Engineering
 📫 How to reach me at erin.abila99@gmail.com